timmcginley/41936/Assignments/D.md

 ## D7 Physical Model

 The client has asked that you produce a physical model of your building or a part of it that demonstrates the successful integration of your team's needs in the final design.
 The scale of the model is 1:100.
-Each team will be assigned a specific grid area in the building to produce in this was segments of an existing building model can be replaced wiht your proposal.
+You can see below that each team has been assigned a specific grid area in the building for their proposal.
+We will provide an existing building model wiht removable segments that you can replace with your model in the final presentation.

 <img width="1036" height="699" alt="image" src="https://github.com/user-attachments/assets/9bcbd975-63b6-4bb0-a651-22ac7b057e7e" />

 * ARCH responsible for finished floors, façade, suspended ceilings, desks in card